Stoffel Vandoorne: 2021–22

 Vandoorne and de Vries continued to race with the Mercedes-EQ team for the 2021–22 season, Mercedes' final in Formula E. The team started out with promising pace at the opening round in Diriyah, showcased by Vandoorne taking the first pole position of the season.
-During the race however, the Belgian fell behind his teammate after missing the Attack Mode activation point and eventually finished second.
+During the race however, he fell behind his teammate after missing the Attack Mode activation point and eventually finished second.
 The following day, Vandoorne fought back to seventh and set the fastest lap of the race, having started from twelfth.
 After being taken out of a points-paying position by Lucas di Grassi near the end of the Mexico City ePrix, the Belgian returned to the rostrum in Rome, converting a pole position into third place on Saturday.
 Monaco brought the highlight of the year, as Vandoorne dominated the second half of the race to take his first victory of the season.
 More success - in the form of a pair of third places in Berlin - followed, before he took more points for his championship challenge at Jakarta and Marrakesh.
 With two of his title rivals, namely Jean-Éric Vergne and Edoardo Mortara, experiencing a difficult weekend at the New York City ePrix, Vandoorne was able to capitalise by way of a fourth and a second place, which put him at the top of the standings.

 At the penultimate event in London, Vandoorne repeated his results from the previous round, most impressively performing a comeback drive from 13th to fourth on Sunday.
 These results, coupled with a technical problem for closest title rival Mitch Evans, put Vandoorne 36 points ahead of the Kiwi before the season finale in Seoul.
 In the South Korean capital, Evans took victory on Saturday, though he would not gain much ground as Vandoorne finished fifth.
 On Sunday, Vandoorne finished second, clinching the title and bringing a second drivers' and teams' world championship to the departing Mercedes outfit.